- 01. 1 – Ti amo d’Umberto Tozzi, a hit all around the world

 2 – Con te partirò d’Andrea Bocelli, An Italian Anthem

 The same goes for this monument of a song, created by Francesco Sartoriet and performed by Andrea Bocelli in the 1990s.
-Originally sung at the San Remo festival, this song will not win the competition, but the global success we know will be worth this little defeat.
+Originally sung at the San Remo festival, this song did not win the competition, but the global success it has met is worth that little defeat.

 Here too, many films and series take ownership of the message, musicality and rhythm, to match their stories as closely as possible.
 If this Italian singer is known today, it is thanks to this track, a mixture of slow, vocal power, and Italian culture.
 So that's nothing to envy to English pop song!

 Check for Italian classes London here.

 Song Break: What Music Should I Listen to to Learn Italian?